 While technically an urban park, this site is right on the Atlantic Ocean and a famous backdrop for many photos and film shoots.
 Most will recognize it from its many cameos in Miami set movies and television shows like Miami Vice and Burn Notice.

-Where to See Art Deco Architecture on Ocean Drive
+Where to Find Art Deco Architecture on Ocean Drive South Beach

 The Barbizon is one of the first Art Deco buildings to catch your eye along Ocean Drive.
 It is characterized by its pastel yellow walls lined with lime green trim.